Need more adventure in your life?

 5. Fulfill Your Need For Speed

-You can reach speeds up to 45 mph with the adult karts and up to 20 mph with the junior karts at this electric indoor racing track.
+The go-karts can reach speeds up to 45 mph with the adult karts.
+Junior karts can go up to 20 mph.

-You don’t need previous experience and you are given safety instructions, rules, flags, and signals to be aware of before your race.
+You don’t need previous experience to race.
+Riders are given safety instructions, rules, flags, and signals to be aware of before your race.

 Each rider is also required to wear a helmet and head sock that are provided for you during your race.

-There is nothing that makes my boys happier than the satisfaction of lapping their mom around the track and I don’t mind giving them small victories from time to time.
+There is nothing that makes my boys happier than the satisfaction of lapping their mom around the track.
+I don’t mind giving them small victories from time to time.

 My family had such a great time in Hamilton County.
 These shared adventures are perfect for families, a group of friends, or a date night.